taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-old.md

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/TheFirstVIRS_Kickstarter_plotSynopsis-01.jpg" alt="Plot synopsis: In 2067, the Global Water Crisis wiped out much of humanity, forcing survivors to flee underground or escape into orbit.
 50 years later, teenager Asoka Morei lives in sheltered privilege at a Green Haven, far from the dark and over-crowded Underground Cities.
 But when Asoka’s Haven is attacked, they must journey into the Red Zone to find a mysterious people who may be re-growing the decimated Amazon Rainforest." caption="From Ch.4 of The First VIRS.
-Art by Julia Zimmerman, Lettering by Danbee Kim %}
+Art by Julia Zimmerman, Lettering by Danbee Kim" %}

 Hi everyone!
 My name is Danbee Kim, and I’m a teacher and neuroscientist collaborating with [**17 amazing artists**](/VIRS/credits){:target="_blank"} to create ***The First VIRS*** ([Vigilante Intergalactic Roustabout Scholar](http://www.danbeekim.org/projects/2018/02/28/VIRS-principles/){:target="_blank"}), a graphic novel that **combines cutting-edge neuroscience research with a speculation on how the next 100 years might play out**.
 By including this story in my PhD thesis, I can present my research in both the traditional expository format (background, methods, results, discussion) and [the visual narrative format, which is becoming an increasingly popular tool for science communication and education](https://www.researchgate.net/publication/322664468_The_potential_of_comics_in_science_communication){:target="_blank"}.